fwalzel/handlebars-i18n-cli/README.md

 }
 ```

-… will be generated the Finish translation fi.json:
+… the Finish translation `fi.json` will be generated:

 ```
 {